Ahmadshata/Infrastructure/README.md

 ## Usage
 To deploy Jenkins on the GKE cluster using Helm, follow these steps:

-Update the Helm chart values in the charts/jenkins/values.yaml file to match your requirements.
+> :warning: Update the Helm chart values in the charts/jenkins/values.yaml file to match your requirements.

 ```hcl
 helm install <You-release-name> ./Jenkins-master&slave-chart